apolyon77/UNIX2/README.md

 # x2
-unix 2 development code repository
-# not for public distribution
+unix 2 development code repository not for public distribution be smart - life is love
-# be smart